GSTR 9C: Meaning, Applicability, Due Date, Late Fees, Turnover Limit, and Steps to File

 The form contains a reconciliation statement that compares the GSTR-9 annual return with the audited financial statements.
 From FY 2020-21 onwards, taxpayers can self-certify GSTR-9C, and it is no longer necessary to get it certified by a Chartered Accountant (CA) or Cost Accountant.
 To ensure consistent cash flow during tax filing periods, many sole proprietors and freelancers opt for financing solutions such as personal loans for self employed individuals.

-What is the due date for GSTR-9C?
+What is the late fee for GSTR-9C?

 Here are some of the documents required to be submitted along with GSTR 9C: